Christy-clair/Minion_speak/README.md

 # Minion_speak
- An Minion Translator application using JavaScript and API
+Minion Translator application using JavaScript and API